VimanshMahajan/Weather-Now/README.md

 - Displays current temperature, humidity, and weather condition.
 - Responsive UI using Bootstrap.
 - Error handling for invalid locations and API errors.
+- uses both the backend and frontend components.

+---

+## About the Project

+This project encompasses both the backend and frontend components.
+The backend, built using Node.js and Express, handles server logic and API requests.
+The frontend, designed with EJS templates and styled using Bootstrap, provides a responsive and user-friendly interface.

 ## Installation